MrBenC88/HiddenClassicsRPG/README.md

 **Phase 4**:*Design*

 Phase 4: Task 2
 - Make appropriate use of the Map interface somewhere in your code.
-The HashMap is used in the UserCharacter class within the field: HashMap<String, Integer> characterAttributes. [completed]
+The HashMap is used in the UserCharacter class within the field: HashMap<String, Integer> characterAttributes.
+Utilized in the constructor and in method which adjust the character attributes.  [completed]